Q: Who should apply for a seasonal role at Omega?

 A: We have four primary seasonal roles that make up Omega’s Seasonal Team:

-- Residential Seasonal Staff – work full-time for six months, between late-April through the end of October, while living on campus in provided housing.
+- Residential Seasonal Staff – work full-time for approximately four months, Mid July through the end of October, while living on campus in provided housing.
 These positions receive a compensation package that includes a wage, indoor housing, three delicious meals per day at our mostly vegetarian Dining Hall, and access to Omega’s team member benefits.
 Various jobs are paid at various rates.
 All compensation packages are at least equivalent to the New York State minimum wage.
 Seasonal full-time employment requires at least 35 hours of work per week, and may require additional paid hours depending on operational needs throughout the season.

 - Non-Residential Seasonal Staff – live off campus and work during the season.
 These positions receive an hourly wage, one complimentary meal at Omega’s Dining Hall during a work shift, and access to Omega’s team member benefits.
 Various jobs are paid at various rates.
 All compensation packages are at least equivalent to the New York State minimum wage.

 - Service Corps – The Service Corps team allows for the unique experience of offering service across Omega’s campus in many departments, rather than focusing on a single position or department.
-Service Corps serve up to 25 hours per week with a minimum of a one-month commitment between early-May and early-October.
+Service Corps serve up to 25 hours per week with a minimum commitment between Mid July and early-October.
 They receive three delicious meals per day at our mostly vegetarian Dining Hall, access to Omega’s team member benefits, and a tent platform for residence (must provide own tent and overhead tarp).
 Beyond these, no monetary compensation is provided.